-Maya Angelou was one of the distinguished and distinctive voices of the world.
-She will always be remembered as a celebrated poet, memoirist, story-teller, civil right activist, entertainer, educator and excellent public speaker.
-For more than eight decades she had graced us with her presence, she regaled people around the world with wisdom and ebullience.
-The year 1993 assumes special significance in her long remarkable journey as literary icon.
-She created history when she became first African America to recite poem on presidential inauguration.
+Maya Angelou was one of the most distinguished and distinctive voices of the world.
+She will always be remembered as a celebrated poet, memoirist, story-teller, civil right activist, entertainer, educator and an excellent public speaker.
+For more than eight decades, she had graced us with her presence and regaled people around the world with her wisdom and ebullience.
+The year 1993 assumes special significance in her long remarkable journey as a literary icon.
+She created history when she became the first African America to recite a poem on a presidential inauguration.
 She was only the second poet in history to speak at a presidential inauguration - after Robert Frost, who spoke at John F. Kennedy's inaugural.
 She read her poem "On the Pulse of Morning" at the swearing-in ceremony of President Bill Clinton.

-"Pulse of morning" - harbinger of new dawn
+"Pulse of morning" - Dawn of new hope